-Stories appear after the holidays about anxious recipients of the gift immediately opening their drones and setting them in flight in the living room, only to have them get caught in ceiling sprinklers, tangled in daughters’ hair and crashing into Christmas tree.
+Stories appear after the holidays about anxious recipients of the gift immediately opening their drones and setting them in flight in the living room, only to have them get caught in ceiling sprinklers, tangled in daughters’ hair and crashing into the Christmas tree.
 Even more hazardous were national news stories reporting that drones were like flying too close to airplanes, crashing them into golf tournaments and disrupting firefighters trying to put out forest fires.

 Although some people may think that their auto insurance coverage may apply, it is time to check your policy before you fly a drone.
 That became apparent in a recent California case where a drone was flying at eye level trying to capture video of a wedding when one of the bystanders suffered serious eye injuries from the drone, resulting in loss of vision in one eye.